esttorhe/ColorFromAddress/README.md

 UIView category that generates a UIColor based on the memory address of the view.

-Helps determine when views are being re-used and also to get an easy and quick way of know how views are laying out when doing UI via code.
+Helps determine when views are being re-used and also to get an easy and quick way of knowing how views are laying out when doing UI via code.
 Below a code sample:

 ```